 Our web hosting infrastructure runs on a standard LAMP platform:

 The web hosting environment offers web-based access to your hosting account through a control panel.
-After your account has been initially provisioned, you are able to manage all aspects of the hosting service including creation of domains, additional FTP or control panel accounts, view website statistics and schedule backups of your site.
+After your account has been provisioned, you manage your hosting service including creation of web sites, additional FTP or control panel accounts, view website statistics and schedule site backups.

 While UBC IT manages the overall infrastructure and ensures servers are kept up to date, website content (including any content management system), design and architecture are the responsibility of the client.
 The below table outlines the various areas of responsibility: